jonashackt/gitlab-ci-stack/README.md

 If the server is up and running (this may take a while when doing it for the first time), we can execute Ansible.

-Let´s do a connection check first.
-Only at the first run, we also need to surround the `ping` with those environment variables:
+Let´s do a connection check first:

 ```
 ansible gitlab-ci-stack -i hostsfile -m ping